 Furthermore, the six months period after the notification according to Article 16 in which a cosmetic product cannot be marketed can create problems to economic operators that have to plan their business activities.
 Therefore, the duration of the process should be reconsidered in light of the experience acquired in the last decade.
 The European Commission is open to consider extending the ex ante authorisation process foreseen in Article 14 of the EU Cosmetics Regulation for colorants, preservatives and UV-filters also to nanomaterials.

-Lastly, as for the labelling of cosmetic products containing nanomaterials, raw materials in nano form have to be shown in the ingredients list with their name followed by the word ‘nano’ in brackets.
-It is worth noting that cosmetic products are the only consumer goods for which it is required to specify on the label the presence of nanomaterials.
+Lastly, as for the labelling of cosmetic products containing nanomaterials, raw materials in nano form shall appear in the ingredients list with their name followed by the word ‘nano’ in brackets.
+It is worth noting that cosmetic products are the only consumer goods for which the EU law requires to specify on the label the presence of nanomaterials.
 According to a survey conducted for the European Union Observatory for Nanomaterials in November 2020, the majority of consumers considers important to be informed on the presence of nanometerials in the products they buy.

-COSlaw is closely following the latest news on nanomaterials at the EU level – Subscribe to our Newsletter to be kept updated!
+COSlaw is closely following the latest news on nanomaterials at the EU level – Subscribe to our Newsletter and remain updated!

 - EC.
 (2021).
 Report from the Commission to the European Parliament and the Council on the use of nanomaterials in cosmetics and on the review of Regulation (EC) No 1223/2009 on cosmetic products as regards nanomaterials.
 Retrieved on 23/08

 - SCCS.
 (2021).
 SCCS Scientific Advice on the safety of nanomaterials in cosmetics.
 Retrieved on 23/08/2021